hyprsoftcorp/IoTCoreAppUpdates/README.md

 ![File Properties](https://github.com/hyprsoftcorp/IoTCoreAppUpdates/blob/master/Media/file-properties.jpg)

 2. When the update manager searches for the latest package to install, the package's ReleasedDateUtc is used instead of the assembly file version.
 So the package with the most recent ReleasedDateUtc will be chosen regardless of the assembly file version.
-3. File checksums can be manually calculated using the [Microsoft File Checksum Integrity Verifier](https://www.microsoft.com/en-us/download/details.aspx?id=11533) utility.
-Ex: fciv.exe -MD5 hyprsoft.my.awesome.app-1010.zip
+3. File checksums can be manually calculated using the built in Windows 10 certutil.exe utility.
+Ex: certutil.exe -hashfile hyprsoft.my.awesome.app-1010.zip MD5.

 ### Security Concerns
 By default the app update service runs on the IoT device under the 'NT AUTHORITY\SYSTEM' user context and has full rights/access to the operating and file systems.
 This means that the processes the service invokes after an update also run under the same unrestricted user context. **This can be a security risk!
 Use at your own risk!**